robert/robert.github.com/_posts/2019-01-02-introducing-afl-ruby.md

 ### 1. Write a harness for your code

-Fuzzing any program requires a fuzz harness that can be invoked by afl.
+Fuzzing any piece of code requires a harness program that can be invoked by afl.
 You'll need to write a harness that:

 * Initializes the [afl forkserver][afl-forkserver] using `AFL.init`
 * Wraps the fuzzable piece of your harness in an `AFL.with_exceptions_as_crashes { ... }` block